KochiPython/kochi-python-pelican/content/second_meetup_details_jan_3_2015.md

-Title: Second Meetup Details - 01/03/2015
+Title: Second Meetup Details - 3rd Jan 2015
 Date: 2015-01-01 11:30
 Category: Meetup
 Tags: python, meetup
 Author: Sreekanth
 Email: hello@sreekanth.co
 about_author: <a href="http://sreekanth.co" target="_blank">sreekanth.co</a>
-Summary: Kochi Python meetup - 6th of December, 2014.
+Summary: Kochi Python meetup Registration and Session details - 3rd Jan, 2014.

 After the grand succes of our first meetup, we are heading towards the second one.
 Please go through the schedule and venue details of the upcoming Kochi Python meetup.